-Operating parameters Dperating parameters Description Output format Here specify the range of values for the output.
-The CPU hereby determines the pulse duration: Per mil Output value is within 0 1000 Pulse duration = (Output value / 1000) x Period S7 Analog value: Output value is Siemens S7 analog value 0 27648 Pulse duration = (Output value / 27648) x Period Per mil Time base Here you can set the time base, which will apply for resolution and range of values of the period duration, minimum pulse duration and on-delay.
-1ms: Die Time base is 1ms 0.1ms: Time base is 0.1ms 0.1ms On-delay Enter here a value for the time to expire from the start of the output sequence to the output of the pulse.
-The pulse sequence is output at the output channel, on expiration of the on-delay.
-Range of values: 0 65535 from this there are the following effective values: Time base 1ms: 0 65535ms Time base 0.1ms: 0 6553.5ms 0
+Operating parameters Description Assignment Output format Here specify the range of values for the output.
+The CPU hereby determines the pulse duration: Per mil Per mil Output value is within 0 1000 Pulse duration = (Output value / 1000) x Period S7 Analog value: Output value is Siemens S7 analog value 0 27648 Pulse duration = (Output value / 27648) x Period Time base Here you can set the time base, which will apply for resolution and range of values of the period duration, minimum pulse duration and on-delay.
+1ms: Die Time base is 1ms 0.1ms: Time base is 0.1ms 0.1ms